 Portfolio lenders: These lenders originate and fund loans from bank deposits and do not typically resell them after closing.
-They typically include bigger banks, community banks, credit unions, and savings and loan institutions.
+They typically include community banks, credit unions, and savings and loan institutions.

-Still, wondering how to find a reputable mortgage lender amongst these options?
-One thing you can do is read online reviews, like those on the Better Business Bureau’s website You can also check to make sure that your lender is registered to originate loans Nationwide Multistate Licensing System Registry in your state.
+Still, wondering how to find a reputable mortgage lender from these options?
+One thing you can do is read online reviews, like those on the Better Business Bureau’s website.
+You can also check to make sure that your lender is registered to originate loans with the Nationwide Multistate Licensing System Registry in your state.

 4. Compare Lenders

-It’s a good idea to shop around for mortgage rate quotes through a number of different lenders.
+It’s a good idea to shop around for mortgage rate quotes with a number of different lenders.
 Check with banks, online lenders, credit unions, and other local independent lenders to compare loan terms, interest rates, fees, and closing timelines.
-Request quotes on writing.
+Request quotes in writing.

 You can plug offers into a mortgage calculator to get an idea of the total interest costs.
-With a mortgage calculator, you can also play around with different down payment options.
+With a mortgage calculator, you can also compare different down payment options.

-And remember, the interest rate isn’t the only cost to take into consideration; don’t forget to account for all of the fees associated with each rate and program offer.
+And remember, the interest rate isn’t the only cost to take into consideration.
+You’ll want to account for all of the fees associated with each rate and program offer.

-Third-party fees should pretty much be the same no matter what lender you choose, so it’s the lenders loan terms (qualifying) rate and fees to compare apples to apples.
+Third-party fees should generally be the same no matter what lender you choose, so it’s the lenders’ loan terms, (qualifying) rate, and fees to compare apples to apples.

 Checking on costs isn’t the only reason to get multiple quotes.
-This way, you will get to experience a number of communication styles, and you’ll have a look into the process for each lender.
+It also allows you to experience a number of communication styles, and you’ll have a look into the process for each lender.

 5. Get Pre-approved

-Once you’ve narrowed it down to your chosen lender, apply for mortgage pre-approval.
-During pre-approval, you’ll be asked to provide documentation on your financials, such as your paystub, W2s, tax returns, bank account balances, and credit information.
+Once you’ve narrowed it down to your chosen lender, apply for mortgage preapproval.
+During pre-approval, you’ll be asked to provide documentation on your financials, such as your paystubs, W2s, tax returns, bank account balances, and credit information.

-This step in the process is valuable when placing an offer on a home.
-A pre-approval letter shows that you have been vetted for the first (credit) portion of the loan process and you just need to find an eligible property.
+This step is valuable when placing an offer on a home.
+A pre-approval letter shows that you have been vetted for the first (credit) portion of the loan process.

 Don’t be shy!
 This is a huge, important decision and you should feel welcome to ask every question twice if you need to.

-At this point, you may even want to consider negotiating your offers.
+At this stage, you may even want to consider negotiating your offers.
 If at all possible, use the competing offers as leverage to obtain better pricing.
-If the very thought of asking is intimidating to you, just remember that it never hurts to ask and the worst they can say is no. You might be surprised at what you can get if you just ask.
+If the very thought of asking is intimidating to you, just remember that it never hurts to ask and the worst they can say is no. You might be surprised at what you can get by speaking up.